sentryuc/vulnanalyzer/README.md

 #### 3. Configure Tools and Install requirements.txt

-Run the setup script to prepare the Caldera and OpenVAS environment:
+Run the setup script to prepare the Caldera environment:

 ```bash
 chmod +x setup.sh